 If every registered motorcycle had a unique owner and no rider was injured more than once that year, it would mean roughly one percent of all motorcyclists were injured in a crash.
 Due to the fact that many accidents may not be reported, it is safe to assume then that even more than one percent of all motorcyclists are involved in a crash.
 However, there may be many motorcycle accidents that never result in an insurance claim.

-Factors That Can Cause a Crash
+Factors That Can Cause a Motorcycle Crash

 The Insurance Institute for Highway Safety (IIHS) notes that motorcycles are, by design, less stable than other motor vehicles.
 Given the vulnerability of motorcycle users riding without the protection of a surrounding cage like that of a car, motorcyclists can easily face serious injuries in the event of an accident.

 There are a number of factors that can lead to a motorcycle crash.
 Primarily, accidents happen due to driver error.
-This can be true of both the injured rider or another motorist involved in the crash.
+This can be true of both the injured rider and another motorist involved in the crash.
 Some of the factors that Indiana motorcycle accident lawyers say are common among motorcycle accidents include:

 Turning Across Traffic